9ae/bellave/Sun and Moon/script.md.md

 Jaded but still hopefully idealistic
 Sits with her knees crossed.
 She's in mourning dress, because she's not allowed to go to the funeral.

+Diane wants a meet cute, she wants the story with her soulmate to be a story you can tell.

 ## Kenji Ishida
 ## Kai
 gender neutral assisant of detective.
 Likes paninis from Press

+voice of reason.
+Their arc is being consistently reminded that people in these situations are not reasonable.
+At the end they decide to rule Ken's death a suicide, even though they have enough evidence to get Diane and Elanor in for manslaughter.

+---

 We think it's Elanor the whole time, but turns out they both conspired together.
 Diane brought Ken to the street where Elanor drove the car.